juji-io/datalevin/README.md

 * Has no features that are applicable only for in-memory DBs, such as DB as an immutable data structure, DB pretty print, etc.

-This project would not have started without the existence of Datascript, we will continue submitting pull requests to Datascript with our improvements where they are applicable to Datascript.

 ## :baby: Limitations